-Getting to the Corn Islands without flying is not for the faint-hearted!
+Getting to Little Corn Island without flying is not for the faint-hearted!

 Probably half the boat was puking, including me.
 Sheena just happens to be tougher in this regard.
 Either way, the smell combined with the sounds is not fun.

 The boat is not that comfortable to begin with, but it was made even worse with people sprawled out on seats & the floor trying to get comfortable.